Arecibo Observatory

 The Arecibo Observatory, also known as the National Astronomy and Ionosphere Center (NAIC) and formerly known as the Arecibo Ionosphere Observatory, is an observatory in Barrio Esperanza, Arecibo, Puerto Rico owned by the US National Science Foundation (NSF).

 The observatory's main instrument was the Arecibo Telescope, a 305 m spherical reflector dish built into a natural sinkhole, with a cable-mount steerable receiver and several radar transmitters for emitting signals mounted 150 m above the dish.
 Completed in 1963, it was the world's largest single-aperture telescope for 53 years, surpassed in July 2016 by the Five-hundred-meter Aperture Spherical Telescope (FAST) in China.
-Following two breaks in cables supporting the receiver platform in mid-2020, the NSF decommissioned the telescope.
-A partial collapse of the telescope occurred on December 1, 2020, before controlled demolition could be conducted.
+On August 10 and November 6, 2020, two of the receiver's support cables broke and the NSF announced that it would decommission the telescope.
+The telescope collapsed on December 1, 2020.
 In 2022, the NSF announced the telescope will not be rebuilt, with an educational facility to be established on the site.

 The observatory also includes a smaller radio telescope, a LIDAR facility, and a visitor center, which remained operational after the telescope's collapse.
 The asteroid 4337 Arecibo is named after the observatory by Steven J. Ostro, in recognition of the observatory's contributions to the characterization of Solar System bodies.